 Birthday: Oct 5, 2015

-Amelia is a sweet 5-year old who loves all things that involve pretending or music!
+Amelia is a sweet 6-year old who loves all things that involve pretending or music!
 She enjoys being a big sister to Jack and being a helper.
 She loves being around people, even if she is a bit shy at first.
 She is excited about moving to France and is beginning to pick up a few French words.
 We praise God that she has received Jesus Christ as her savior!
 Pray for her (as for us) as we disciple her in the Word.

 How God directed us to France